des4maisons/til/dog_training.md

             performing it in front of you, so they may come to you before performing. you may need to leverage baby gates or something to separate you from your dog.
     - one that is precise, executed right away, and executed quickly
-    - one that is offered if and only if cued, and only it is offerred, and it is offered quickly.
+    - one that is offered if and only if cued, and only it is offered, and it is offered quickly.
         - This may be desirable for some behaviours, but you should always enforce volunteering to sit for a guest, volunteering to go to the